Father of Pakistani girl killed in Texas hopes her death can spur reform

 "I want this to become a base on which the people over there can stand and pass a law to deal with this.
 I'll do whatever I can," he said.

-Students said the teenaged boy charged with fatally shooting 10 people, Dimitrios Pagourtzis, opened fire in an art class shortly before 8 a.m. on Friday.
+Students said the teenaged boy charged with fatally shooting 10 people, Dimitrios Pagourtzis, opened fire in an art class shortly before 8am (9pm Singapore time) on Friday.

 Sabika loved her time in Texas, Sheikh said.